tobealive/docs/docs/concepts/attributes.md

 You can learn more about inline functions at
 [Wiki page](https://en.wikipedia.org/wiki/Inline_function).

-You usually don't need to add them manually, because C compilers are smart enough to figure out which functions to inline.
+You usually do not need to add them manually, because C compilers are smart enough to figure out which functions need inline.

 ### `[noreturn]`